guicalare/Hwmon-python/README.md

 - these scripts do not work in virtual machines
 - the information shown by both hwmon and lm-sensors depends on the sensors available to the orderer and even on the component manufacturers
+- Support this project by marking it with a star and giving us ideas/bug reports/etc. . .
+We are open to ideas and suggestions :)

+# Future updates

+In the next big updates a graphical interface will be added via cli to be able to group all the information of the system.

+Once it is stable, it will move to an interface via GUI and a web, so that you can see the same information in three different ways

 # What is Hwmon